A Valletta vs Sliema standoff, where did I get this notion from then? Why would anyone portray them like this?

 Red break lights begin to cluster as thick traffic moves up in the direction of St Julian’s.
 Yellow headlights stream along the opposite side in the direction of Valletta.

 Sliema looks on, all fresh and modern with it’s ongoing face lift of modern hotels, high rise apartments and new builds.
 The brights lights of the city, and its streams of fast cars, restaurants and people – stare out at Valletta from across the water, admiring the contrast.

 Later in the night, a firework display sparkles over the Valetta skyline, not to be confused with the flashing lights of nearby cranes.

-Polar opposites at first glance, though Sliema still retains some of its ancient Maltese charm, hidden in it’s back streets.
-Just venture beyond the Sliema strip, (The Strand waterfront) and take a walk to find dilapidated and charming buildings – the rustic kind, like those in Havana Cuba.
+Polar opposites at first glance, but if you venture beyond the Sliema strip, (The Strand waterfront) and take a short walk you’ll spot dilapidated and charming buildings – the rustic kind, like those in Havana Cuba.